radwanaltaf/ora-coding-test/Futures.md

 2. Develop some styled components with the theme color which is dark blue.

 3. IMPLEMENT NIGHT MODE, this is so important, I was coding at night usually, after work hours and the lack of night mode in the original page was just hurting my eyes.

+4. Resposiveness has room for improvements by adding some more Bootstrap classes to optoimise the breakpoints for example in the Row tag adding xs=1 or xs=2 to optimise fit.